ishofstede/java-course-material/src/main/java/section6_design/part2_patterns/Readme.md

 throw an `IllegalStateException`).
 Also think about how to instantiate addresses within this build process (there are several solutions).
 It is advisable to create (generate) a `toString()` method.

+## Builder (2)

+Given the `Snp` class in package `section6_design.part2_patterns.builder`.
+You should implement the Builder pattern as a means to instantiate objects of this class.
+Take care of required versus optional properties.
+Implement everything within the current package.
+Demonstrate it using a JUnit test method.

 ## Filter